Holman v Johnson

-Holman v Johnson (1775) 1 Cowp 341 is an English contract law case, concerning the principles behind illegal transactions.
+Holman v Johnson (1775) 1 Cowp 341 is an English contract law case concerning the principles behind illegal transactions.

-It is also possibly the first case in English law where the court explicitly recognised that aspects of a claim before the court might be adjudicated according to foreign law.
+It is possibly the first case in English law where the court explicitly recognised that aspects of a claim before the court might be adjudicated according to foreign law.

+It is also the first English case to explicitly mention and define the term ‘public policy.’

 Facts

 The claimant, who lived in Dunkirk, sold tea to the defendant.
 The claimant knew it was intended to be smuggled into England, though was not concerned with the smuggling scheme.
 The method of payment was meant to be by bills of exchange drawn in England.
 The claimant brought an action for non-payment, and the defendant contended that it could not be enforced because the contract was unlawful.

 Judgment

 Lord Mansfield CJ held that the agreement could be enforced because the seller had himself done nothing unlawful.
 He said the following.

 In relation to the conflict of laws point, Mansfield added: